ddaniel2137/compartmental_modelling/epidemics_mds/2 Simple compartmental models.md

 ## Computational Note 2.5 Waning immunity

 By far the most commonly modeled aspect of immunity is periodicity due to waning immunity (as described in Subsection 2.3.3).
 Fundamentally, a SIRS model is no different in its computational execution than the previous compartmental models.
 We begin by defining the key initial characteristics, including $\omega$, the rate of waning immunity.
-It is generally more convenient to represent $\omega$ as $\overline{\tau_{R}}-1$, the inverse of the duration of immunity.
+It is generally more convenient to represent $\omega$ as $\overline{\tau_{R}}^{-1}$, the inverse of the duration of immunity.

 ```
 I_0 = 1e-2
 S_0 = 1 - I_0
 R_0 = 0
 y_0 = (S_0, I_0, R_0)
-RO = 2.5
+R0 = 2.5
 tau = 4
 gamma = 1/tau
 tau_R = 50
 omega = 1/tau_R
-beta = RO * gamma
+beta = R0 * gamma
 ```

 We can then use the approach used for prior ODE solutions to arrive at a numerical result.

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder I ch02/ sir_ models.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch02/sir_ models.

 In practice, however, waning is not a homogeneous rate process.
 Often, a better approximation is to assume that immunity lasts a certain time $\omega^{-1}$.
 Instead of defraying a fraction of the immune population at every step, we can use a delay differential equation (DDE) that simply returns the quantity of individuals who have become immune at $t-\omega^{-1}$ to susceptibility: